rotsix/bin/README.md

 Little script to display pop-ups using lemonboy's bar.

 ##### Depends
-This script depends on lemonboy's bar (since it's a little wrapper).
+This script depends on lemonboy's bar (since it's only a wrapper).
-You can use the xft-fork for xft fonts.
+You can use the `xft-fork` for xft fonts.

 ##### Install
 Just copy in your `$PATH`.